kkemple/scienceandmathematics.com/src/content/posts/binding-energy-critical-radii-and-information-maintenance-tax.md

 The dimensional factor $\varphi^{2^{d-2}}$ drops modestly from 2.61 to 2.15 as $d$ flows from 2.97 to 2.53—barely 20% variation.
 The bankruptcy factor $(1-\eta)^{-\rho^*}$ with exponent $\rho^* \approx 3.29$ generates the explosion: from 1.24 at stable masses to 229 near collapse, an 185-fold increase.
 At $\eta = 0.27$ (normal white dwarf), the factor equals 2.90.
 At $\eta = 0.97$ (imminent collapse), it reaches 229.
 This power-law divergence encodes the fundamental impossibility of maintaining organizational coherence as systems approach maximum dissipation.

+The same dissipation field dynamics that drive white dwarf collapse can be exploited in engineered systems operating safely below $\eta_c$.
+See [Quantum Fusion Engines & Informational Power](/quantum-fusion-engines-and-informational-power) for how controlled systems maintain $\eta \approx 0.15$ while extracting work from informational reorganization.

 ### Basin of Attraction Entrance

 The observational anomaly at $R/R_S = 10^3$ from analysis of 18,937 white dwarfs[^3] corresponds to $M \approx 1.17 M_{\odot}$ where $\eta = 0.46$ and $(1-\eta)^{-\rho^*} = 5.66$.
 This marks the boundary where thermodynamic bankruptcy becomes inevitable rather than merely possible—the entrance to the basin of attraction toward organizational collapse.